 The most reliable synchronization is to have the beam analyzer camera system trigger the laser.
 Then 100% synchronization is achieved.

 - When triggering the laser is not possible, then the camera can sometimes be triggered from the laser.
-The LBA provides both Trigger In and Trigger Out functions.
+Some beam profilers provide both Trigger In and Trigger Out options, others just Trigger In or Trigger Out.
+Please see specifications for details.

 - A very simple system is Ophir-Spiricon's Video Trigger, in which the camera is free running, and the software simply looks to see if a signal of a pre-determined minimum magnitude is present from a pulse.
 If it is, then that signal is acquired and displayed.
 If no signal is present, then that frame is discarded.
 This video trigger system achieves about 98% reliability.